watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/custom-response/DOCS.md

 To display information from an extension in a custom response, follow these steps.

+TODO: Should steps 1 and 2 (which are about using an extension to assign action variables) be separated as a seperate tutorial from steps 3+ (which are about using a custom response to show action variables)?

 1. Set up the extension using these instructions: [Building a custom extensions](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension)
 2. Assign the data from the extension to a session variable.
 You can find documentation for this at [Accessing extension response data](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-call-extension#extension-access-response)
 3. Add a step to your action that returns a `user_defined` response.
 Use the JSON editor to send the following response.